5 key finance team objectives for 2024

 4. Discuss and confirm hiring targets with HR leaders.

 Those are the most critical factors for great CFO planning.
-It's of course harder than it sounds to actually achieve buy-in and finalize the plan, but the plan itself doesn't have to be an overwhelming project.
+It's of course harder than it sounds to actually achieve buy-in and finalise the plan, but the plan itself doesn't have to be an overwhelming project.

 Set smart finance department goals today